-Tour the Cascade Lakes Highway in Central Oregon (Photography Tour)
+The Cascade Lakes Highway in Central Oregon (Photography Tour)

-Tour Central Oregon's Mountain Beauty
+Tour the Cascade Lakes: Central Oregon's Mountain Beauty

 The Cascade Mountains are less than 20 minutes away from Bend, Oregon.
-In fact, one of the reasons we decided to move to Central Oregon was to be closer to nature and have the ability to be on a hiking or cross-country skiing trail within a half hour.
+In fact, one of the reasons we decided to move from Seattle, Washington to Central Oregon was to be closer to nature and have the ability to be on a hiking or cross-country skiing trail within a half hour.
 Simply head up Century Drive from Bend and within minutes, you're gazing out over snowcapped peaks and lush, green forests.
 Wildflower meadows are abundant throughout the Cascade Lakes from June through August.

 Pack a picnic lunch, some sunscreen and bug spray - and don't forget your camera!
 A good pair of athletic shoes are suggested so you can reach some higher spots for even better views.
 You will also need $5 for a daily Forest Service Pass.
 With the pass, you can park at any of the lakes for the entire day.
 Simply deposit your money at one of the kiosks and fill out the form - leave on your dashboard while you enjoy the Cascade Lakes!

 One final note: the Cascade Lakes Highway past Mt.
 Bachelor is usually closed during winter months.
 Check here before you plan your trip to make sure you won't be snowed out!